ederwander/PyAutoTune/README.md

 The package is imported with 'import AutoTune'.

-You can find two simple example (real-time and from-file) in de folder example http://github.com/ederwander/PyAutoTune/tree/master/Examples!
+You can find two simple example (real-time and from-file) in the folder example http://github.com/ederwander/PyAutoTune/tree/master/Examples!